Julius Knipl, Real Estate Photographer: Publication

 In 1988 publisher Russ Smith approached Raw co-editor Art Spiegelman about comic strips for the weekly alternative newspaper New York Press.
 Spiegelman recommended Katchor, whom he had published in Raw.
 Katchor has since produced the strip weekly, and it has been carried by other alternative weeklies as well, such as The Forward and The Village Voice.

 When the Village Voice canceled the strip in 1995, Katchor set up an illuminated "Julius Knipl Reading Box" for the public to read his new installments, on display in the window of a B&H Dairy or outside his neighborhood Papaya King.

 Strips from the series have appeared in the collections Cheap Novelties: The Pleasures of Urban Decay (1991), Julius Knipl, Real Estate Photographer: Stories (1996), Julius Knipl, Real Estate Photographer: The Beauty Supply (2000).

 Style and analysis

 Katchor draws the strip in a loose, sketchy pen-and-ink style overlaid with a gray watercolor wash.
 The backgrounds are detailed and drawn from a wide variety of shifting perspectives.
 A typical strip is made up of eight or nine panels captioned with crooked, hand-lettered boxes.
 The captions and drawings often follow independent narrative threads, sometimes with ironic effects, with the captions contradicting or reinforcing the visuals.

-The dreamlike strip displays a nostalgic tone for New York City, and its Jewish heritage in particular.
+The dreamlike strip displays a nostalgic tone for an imaginary East Coast city, and its working class, immigrant population in particular.
 The strip's city is populated with small businesses that had never existed and that are often implausible, but reminiscent of a New York in the days of large numbers of immigrants before the dominance of large corporate chains.